advanced-security/dismiss-alerts/README.md

 - `sarif-upload-id` - the SARIF identifier
 - `sarif-file` - the location of the SARIF file

+## High Level Architecture

+The `suppressions[]` object in the sarif is used to create a list of suppressed alerts.
+The API's are used to retrieve a list of already dismissed alerts.
+These two lists are mapped using the alert identifier (rule and location).
+A comparison is done between these lists and any alert that has not already been dismissed is updated with a PATCH request using the `github/alertUrl` property.
+The alert `state` is updated to `dismissed` with the `dismissed reason` being `won't fix`.

 ## Getting Started

 CodeQL populates the `suppression` property in its SARIF output based on the results of `alert-suppression` queries.
 A user can provide their own custom alert-suppression query, or use the ones that we provide (//lgtm or //codeql style comments).